DMould123/react-native-open-trivia-quiz/README.md

 - Select quiz categories and difficulties.
 - Answer quiz questions with multiple-choice options.
-- View quiz scores and correct answers.
+- View quiz score, be able to view both correct and wrong answers after completion of the quiz.
 - Navigate through various screens using bottom tab navigation and stack navigation.

 ## License 📝